 Built in 1938, by Defoe Shipyard of Bay City, Michigan (hull #162) as the William J. Moran for the Moran Towing Company of New York, New York.

-She was chartered to the United States Navy in December of 1940.
-The tug was classified as a yard net tender, and renamed as the YN-45 (Wapasha).
+In December of 1940, the tug was chartered to the United States Navy.
+Where the tug was classified as a yard net tender.
+And designated as the YN-45 (Wapasha).
 She was converted for naval use at the New York Navy Yard in Brooklyn, New York.
-She was placed in service on the 27th of January 1941.
+And, was placed in service on of January 27th, 1941.

-During her service there, which lasted into 1947, she was twice reclassified.
-On the 8th of April 1942, she was reclassified as a net tender and redesignated YNT-13.
-Then on the 4th of August 1945, she was reclassified a large harbor tug and redesignated YTB-737.
+During her service there, which lasted into 1947.
+She was twice reclassified.
+On April 8th, 1942 she was reclassified as a net tender and redesignated as the YNT-13 (Wapasha).
+Then on the of August 4th, 1945 the tug was reclassified as a large harbor tug.
+And, redesignated as the YTB-737 (Wapasha).

-The tug was taken out of service on the 11th of February 1947, and she was struck from the Navy List on the 11th of March 1947.
-She was turned over to the Maritime Commission for disposal on the 16th of May 1947.
+On February 11th, 1947 the tug was placed out of service.
+She was struck from the Navy List on March 11th, 1947.
+And, turned over to the Maritime Commission for disposal on the May 16th, 1947.

-She was reacquired by the Moran Towing Company of New York, New York.
-Where she was renamed as the Ann Moran.
+In 1947, the tug was acquired by the Moran Towing Company of New York, New York.
+Where she was renamed as the Anne Moran.

-In 1976, she was acquired by the Solvent Tanker Corporation of Staten Island, New York where she was renamed as the Yankee.
+In 1976, she was acquired by the Eklof Marine Corporation of Staten Island, New York.
+Where she was renamed as the Yankee.

-The tug was powered by a single diesel engine, single propeller, and rated at 1,350 horsepower.
+In 1993, the tug was scrapped.
+The tug was powered by a single diesel engine, turning a single, fixed pitch propeller.
+For a rated at 1,350 horsepower.